 How do we make these Oatmeal Fig Bars?

-These are made up of the most delicious oatmeal crust paired with a sticky sweet fig filling.
-The oatmeal crust comes together quickly and easily, and it also doubles as the crumble topping.
-It’s lightly sweetened with a little bit of coconut sugar and a touch of maple syrup.
+It’s lightly sweetened with a little bit of coconut sugar and maple syrup.
 For the dry ingredients, we use a combo of almond flour, tapioca flour, old-fashioned oats, and baking soda to achieve the crispy texture that makes the crust so good.

-I prefer these fig bars straight out of the fridge, when the fig filling is cold and thick with a little bit of bite to it.
+I prefer these fig bars straight out of the fridge when the fig filling is cold and thick with a little bit of bite to it.
 Though they’re also fabulous at room temperature, just a whole lot gooier.

-PrintOatmeal Fig Bars (Gluten Free + Vegan)
+Plum Crumble Bars (Gluten Free + Vegan)

 - Prep Time: 30 minutes